Dr. Naranjan S. Dhalla

 Professor of Physiology and Pathophysiology, University of Manitoba

 Senior Fellow, Centre for the Advancement of Medicine

-The Experimental Cardiology Laboratory is engaged in studying the pathophysiology and pharmacotherapy of congestive heart failure, ischemia-reperfusion injury and diabetes induced cardiomyopathy.
+The Experimental Cardiology Laboratory is engaged in studying the pathophysiology and pharmacotherapy of congestive heart failure, ischemia-reperfusion injury and diabetes-induced cardiomyopathy.
 Our objective is to understand the molecular and subcellular basis of cardiac dysfunction in experimental animals with or without various drug treatments.
-Furthermore, we wish to identify new targets for discovering improved therapies for treatment of heart disease.
-In particular, we are focussed to examine renin-angiotensin system, sympathetic nervous system, oxidative stress, intracellular Ca2+-overload and subcellular remodeling for the transition of cardiac adaptation (hypertrophy and dilation) to maladepletion (cardiac dysfunction and heart failure).
+Furthermore, we wish to identify new targets for discovering improved therapies for the treatment of heart disease.
+In particular, we are focused to examine the renin-angiotensin system, sympathetic nervous system, oxidative stress, intracellular Ca2+-overload and subcellular remodelling for the transition of cardiac adaptation (hypertrophy and dilation) to maladepletion (cardiac dysfunction and heart failure).

 Why is this work important?

 In view of the fact that heart disease is the major killer and the currently available medications are not satisfactory, our research is of critical importance for defining the exact molecular defects in cardiac dysfunction and improving drug therapy.

 What techniques and equipment are used in this laboratory?